alanjameschapman/fruity-fun/README.md

 The Code Institute's Love Maths! website was used as guidance for semantic structure and commit journey.

-Some elements of this Readme have been taken and repurposed from the Readme shared by the author's Project 1.
+Some elements of this Readme have been taken and repurposed from the Readme shared by the author's PP1.

 ## Self-assessment AKA Reaching for Distinction